pradelmerlyn/mpallc-applicant-exam/README.md

 1. Use of frameworks such as React, Vue, Angular, etc. is not allowed.
 2. Use of other libraries is not allowed.
 3. You are only allowed to code in Javascript es5/es6.
-4. Html and styling with css is required.
+4. Html and styling with css is required and must be responsive.

 ## Part 1 - Javascript Coding Challenge
 Kindly put your code on the provided .js file inside the part 1 folder.